-The ground-breaking California Consumer Privacy Act goes into effect on January 1, 2020.
+The ground-breaking California Consumer Privacy Act, or CCPA, goes into effect on January 1, 2020.
 The bill was drafted and signed in the space of one week, which shows how important the lawmakers of the tech-forward state deemed the need to get in on the table.

 There have been numerous amendments to refine the bill, but the key principle is that privacy is becoming a much bigger concern for legislators.

 The data backs up the concern of the legislators with California suffering 1,493 breaches since 2008, affecting nearly 5.6 billion records in total.

 Consumer privacy is of growing importance to all businesses with a data component, but even more so to platforms that require users to share information regarding their finances.

 Polls show that privacy is become a more important issue for consumers, and they have an increasing concern about companies’ ability to protect their data.

 “The pollsters found 78 percent of U.S. consumers believe a company’s ability to protect user data is “extremely important” and only 20 percent now “completely trust” organizations to protect their data.”

 The new Californian law answers this growing consumer need by establishing five fundamental rights in this regard.
 This includes: